kylln20/WRO_FE_2023-24/README.md

 If it does detect a signal pillar, the turn ends immediately and the angle calculation is then based on the signal pillar.
 Otherwise, like in the open challenge, the program will stop turning when the difference between the two wall contours has decreased to a certain threshold and the angle calculation will be based on the wall area difference.
 <br/><br/>

-### Possible Improvement <sub> (Open Challenge / Obstacle Challenge) </sub>

-One possible improvement that could be made is the placement of our regions of interest.
-Our regions of interest on the screen are placed perfectly symmetrically on both sides of the screen.
-This means we didn’t account for the fact that our camera is not perfectly aligned.

-This causes the car to control slightly differently when the car is running clockwise or counter-clockwise.
-The car could be made a lot more consistent in the open challenge and obstacle challenge with better adjustment of our regions of interest tailored to the view of the camera.

 ### Parking Lot Detection/Management <sub> (Obstacle Challenge) </sub>

 The parking walls are found with magenta colour masks and by searching in three regions of interest that when combined cover the vertical middle of the captured image, again with binary thresholding.
 This starts after twelve turns.
 If it is the case that after thirteen turns, the magenta parking lot isn’t detected, then parking mode will start after a magenta contour of the right size reaches a specific Y-coordinate.